-Disorders of the peripheral nerves include degenerative diseases, inflammatory diseases, metabolic disorders, cancers, nutritional disorders, toxic disorders, disorders caused by injury, and vascular diseases.
+Disorders of the peripheral nerves include degenerative diseases, inflammatory diseases, metabolic disorders, cancers, toxic disorders, disorders caused by injury, and blood vessel diseases.

 Chronic inflammatory demyelinating polyneuropathy is seen in adult cats.
 The cause is unknown.
 Partial paralysis slowly spreads to all 4 legs with weakened reflexes.
 Sometimes, the cranial nerves are also affected.
 Signs usually improve after treatment with corticosteroids, but relapse may occur when therapy is stopped.

 Diabetic neuropathy is an uncommon complication of diabetes seen more often in cats than in dogs.
 Signs include weakness, loss of motor control, and muscle wasting.
 Affected animals often have nerve dysfunction in their lower legs, which results in a flat-footed stance.
-High blood sugar is the likely underlying cause.
+The condition is thought to be associated with prolonged periods of high blood sugar.
 Diagnosis requires evidence of diabetes and a nerve biopsy.
 In some cases, insulin therapy can lead to partial or complete recovery.

+Organophosphates Poisoning and Toxic Disorders Diseases of the spinal column and cord include congenital defects (discussed earlier in this chapter), degenerative diseases, inflammatory and infectious diseases, tumors, nutritional diseases... read more are a common type of pesticide used to protect both animals and plants from destructive insects.
+Poisoning due to organophosphates occurs in three forms: acute, intermediate, and delayed.
 Intermediate organophosphate poisoning is especially common in cats, due to exposure to pesticides that contain chlorpyrifos.
-Often, signs are not obvious initially, but instead cats develop weakness in all 4 legs and abnormal neck position several days after exposure.
+Often, signs are not obvious initially, but instead cats develop weakness in all 4 legs and an inability to hold up their heads several days after exposure.
 Cats usually recover after several weeks of drug treatment.

-Tick paralysis (see Tick Paralysis in Cats) is caused by the bite of several species of ticks that results in rapidly progressing paralysis.
+Tick paralysis Tick Paralysis A number of parasites (including worms and insects) are associated with central nervous system disease.
+Diagnosis requires eliminating other possible causes of illness, such as rabies, and identifying... read more is caused by a tick bite that results in rapidly progressing paralysis.
+Females of several species of ticks produce a toxin in their saliva that interferes with a cat's nervous system.
 In Australia, the tick Ixodes holocyclus causes an especially severe form of tick paralysis.
+Other tick species in other continents can cause tick paralysis in dogs, livestock, and occasionally people.
 Signs begin with partial paralysis in the hind legs that worsens within 24 to 72 hours to total paralysis in all 4 legs.
 Sensory perception and consciousness remain normal.
 Difficulty swallowing, facial paralysis, jaw muscle weakness, and respiratory paralysis may develop in severe cases.
 Treatment consists of removing the tick and applying a skin ointment to kill any hidden ticks.
 For all except Ixodes holocyclus cases in Australia, recovery usually occurs in 1 to 2 days.
 A serum is available for treatment of Ixodes holocyclus paralysis, but death from respiratory paralysis can occur despite treatment.

 Brachial plexus avulsion occurs in cats due to injury to the spinal nerve roots in the neck and shoulder area that extend nerves into the front legs.
 In a severe injury, the nerve roots may stretch or tear from their attachment to the spinal cord.
 Signs vary depending on the severity.
 If the nerves are completely torn, paralysis of the leg and a loss of sensation and reflexes below the elbow result.
 The animal puts little or no weight on the leg and drags the paw on the ground.
 The leg may need to be amputated because of damage from dragging or self-mutilation.
 Recovery is possible in mild cases in which the nerve roots are bruised but not completely torn.